News and Blog Posts from NAC and Guests

 -

-Play is the Thing by Ben Kingston-Hughes
+ARTICLE: Play is the Thing by Ben Kingston-Hughes

 One of the hardest things about being a play specialist is that very few people take me seriously.
 Almost everything I do looks or sounds frivolous, unimportant and often downright silly.
 Very few people would watch a group of children playing pat-a-cake or simply clapping, for instance, and comment on the huge potential for neurological growth and life-long health.
 VeryRead more